Wood Rot Repair

 As much as the American building industry so commonly uses wood, it has one big weakness: Rot.

-Experts estimate that around 20 billion board feet of lumber are destroyed by rot annually — that’s far more than all the wood destroyed by fire.
+Experts estimate that around 20 billion board feet of lumber are destroyed by wood rot annually — that’s far more than all the wood destroyed by fire.
 Most rotten wood needs to be replaced rather than treated.
-Rot replacement accounts for nearly 10% of all wood products produced yearly in America.
+Wood rot repair and replacement accounts for nearly 10% of all wood products produced yearly in America.

 While that’s a large amount of wood being destroyed by rot, most of this waste could’ve been reduced if people had prevented the conditions contributing to rot destructions.
 Part of prevention is knowing the causes and identifying the early indicators of wood rot.
 This makes treatment for wood rot easier and far less expensive.